 I love Thirsties Hemp Inserts for doubling up.
 They are SUPER trim and absorb a TON!
 Just remember that hemp inserts need to be placed under another insert.
 Usually just place under the insert that came with the diaper.
 Hemp is more of a slow stable absorber.
 If it is placed on top of an insert it won’t absorb fast enough and could leak.
 These inserts are also great for nighttime use as well.
 We use 2 of them in a Kawaii Goodnight Heavy Wetter and they are now our bulletproof nighttime solution.

-If you are looking for more information on boosting absorbency and reviews on doubler options, check out this post from Autumn!
+If you are looking for more information on boosting absorbency and reviews on doubler options, check out this post!

 Keep in mind that many of these inserts and doublers are interchangeable between diaper brands.
 As long as it fits inside the cover, you are good to go.
 Your baby’s diaper should not be leaking.
 Do a little investigating and experimenting with how different diapers fit.
 Don’t be afraid to add more inserts if you think it’s needed.
 What’s the point of cloth diapers if there isn’t a little fluffy bum once in a while?